-Design work on the redevelopment of Oakridge Centre is well underway, with a 3D architectural model showing sculpted towers across the 28.5-acre site.
+Design work on the redevelopment of Oakridge Centre is well underway, showing sculpted towers across the 28.5-acre site.

 The shopping centre opened in 1959, and a rezoning of the site was approved in 2014 by Vancouver city council.
 However, a plan for 11 residential towers was scaled back in 2016 at the request of the city.

 The revised proposal includes nearly the same number of towers and several mid-rise buildings containing market and social housing, along with expanded office and retail space.

 According to Westbank, the complex will be powered by a district energy system harnessing the power from an adjacent city sewer system.

 The revised proposal for Oakridge will also include:

 - half-million sq ft. office space;

 - 100,000 sq ft. civic centre with a new library, daycare, seniors centre and community centre;

 - 290 affordable homes to be built and transferred to the city;

 - Public high street and enhanced pedestrian access to the Canada Line Station.